English

 Get Pricing Now

-Steady-state methods apply a heat source continually to sample material.
+Steady-state methods apply a heat source continuously to a sample.
 They are considered the traditional standard in some applications, such as the Guarded Hot Plate method for building materials.
-Measurement accuracy often requires large samples, exacting sample preparation to conform to ISO standards, and long test times.
-This destructive method does not work for liquids or high thermal conductivity materials and required specially machined sample slabs.
+While these methods can be highly accurate, they often often requires large samples, exacting preparation to conform to ISO standards, and long test times.
+These constraints make steady-state methods challenging to apply against liquids, high-thermal conductivity materials, or smaller samples, such as films or slab-like materials.

 • Guarded Hot Plate (ASTM C177)